OpenRefine/OpenRefine/docs/docs/manual/starting.md

 If you are an administrator or have SQL access to a database of information, you may want to pull the latest dataset directly from there.
 This could include an online catalogue, a content management system, or a digital repository or collection management system.

-There are some publicly-accessible databases that you may want to query, such as [one provided by Rfam ](https://docs.rfam.org/en/latest/database.html).
+There are some publicly-accessible databases that you may want to query, such as [one provided by Rfam](https://docs.rfam.org/en/latest/database.html).
 The instructions provided by Rfam can help you understand how to connect to and query from any database.

 OpenRefine can connect to PostgreSQL, MySQL, MariaDB, and SQLite database systems.
 It will automatically populate the “Port” field based on which of these you choose, but you can manually edit this if needed.